webarkit/webarkit-cv/README.md

 # webarkit-cv

-A set of tools to build a ccustom and light opencv lib to be used in WebAR projects.
+A set of tools to build a custom and light opencv lib to be used in WebAR projects.
+This is a WIP and is not working yet.

 ## OpenCV and emsdk
 We are using OpenCV version 4.1.6 and emsdk 3.1.26